cecton/blog/content/posts/rust-and-riscv.md

 First step: making sure everything works
 ----------------------------------------

-I assume that the screen is working because I already made it working in the previous tutorial with the AVR.
-All we need to do now is making sure that the board itself is working by making a led blink.
+I assume that the screen is working because I already made it work in the previous tutorial with the AVR.
+All we need to do now is make sure that the board itself is working by making a led blink.
 In this tutorial I'm not going to go through installing the IDE as suggested by the [SparkFun's RED-V development guide](https://learn.sparkfun.com/tutorials/red-v-development-guide)